aviondb/aviondb/API.md

 **NOTE: It is recommended to use `init` instead of `create` & `open` for better developer experience.**

+`options` supports the following parameters:
+- `path`: (string): path to be used to store aviondb files.
+By default it's `$HOME/.aviondb` for Linux based systems & `C:/Users/Username/.aviondb` for Windows based systems.

-`orbitDbOptions` support the following options
+`orbitDbOptions` supports the following options
 - `directory` (string): path to be used for the database files.
 By default it uses `'./orbitdb'`.

 - `peerId` (string): By default it uses the base58 string of the ipfs peer id.